 Todd: That sounds really good.
 So, you said though that it has sauce on it and you also eat it with your hands?

 Abidemi: Yes.
-Normally, we eat it with our hands so they put in a plate, it’s white in color and beside they’ll put like a stew, it's tomato based with onions all mixed together, grinded together.
+Normally, we eat it with our hands so they put it in a plate, it’s white in color and beside they’ll put like a stew, it's tomato based with onions all mixed together, grinded together.
 And then they cook a fish or meat or even a mixture of both in the stew.
-So when you eat it, you’re eating with your fingers and your, yeah, put in your mouth, it’s very savory, it's a very savory dish.
+So when you eat it, you’re eating with your fingers and your, yeah, put it in your mouth, it’s very savory, it's a very savory dish.

 Todd: That sounds good.
 So, how long does it take to cook?

 Abidemi: Usually, I would say an hour to two hours because you have to boil, peel the yams, boil the yams and then pound the yams so all that process takes time.
 And then there’s the sauce, the stew as well that has to be prepared, so it takes time.

 Todd: That sounds like a lot of energy.

 Abidemi: It is a lot of energy which is I think mainly why it’s eaten during festivals or when people have a lot of time or people that are just at home, yeah, special occasions, that’s when we have it.